mresnik/frontend-nanodegree-feedreader/README.md

 # Front-End Nanodegree Project 4 - Feed Reader Testing

-This is the 4th submitted project in the Udacity Front-End Nanodregee program.
+This is the 4th submitted project in the Udacity Front-End Nanodegree program.
 In this project we use Jasmine to write a number of tests against a pre-existing application that reads RSS feeds.

 ## Getting Started